agforinsight/agforinsight.github.io/_posts/2009-04-22-10-ways-agroforestry-will-make-the-planet-cleaner-and-greener.md

 date: '2009-04-22T06:36:00-04:00'
 author: 'George Powell'
 layout: post
+cover: /assets/header_image.jpg
+image: /assets/images/AFCleanerGreener-768x645.jpg
 permalink: /10-ways-agroforestry-will-make-the-planet-cleaner-and-greener/
-excerpt: 'Agroforestry is one of the green technologies that can help the agricultural industry meet and exceed demands for sustainable production.'
+excerpt: 'Agroforestry is one of the green technologies that can help the agricultural industry meet and exceed demands for carbon-neutral, sustainable production.'
 categories:
     - Agroforestry
 tags: